Kong/go-apiops/README.md

 ## What is this library?

-The [go-apiops](https://github.com/Kong/go-apiops) library provides a set of tools (validation and transformation) for working with API specifications and [Kong Gateway](https://docs.konghq.com/gateway/latest/) declarative configurations.
+The [go-apiops](https://github.com/Kong/go-apiops) library provides a set of tools (generation and transformation) for working with API specifications and [Kong Gateway](https://docs.konghq.com/gateway/latest/) declarative configurations.
 Conceptually, these tools are intended to be organized into a pipeline of individual steps configured for a particular users needs.
 The overall purpose of the library is to enable users to build a CI/CD workflow which deliver APIs from